 3rd May 1929 - The West Australian ran an interesting ad for Boans where they advertised "Boans Australian-made carpenters' VYCES (sic), Dawn manufacture".
 I wonder if those (3 1/2" units) were actually badged as Boans.
 The Age listed an ad on the 25th May that year for Dawn's blowers, exhausts and fans where they used the tagline, "The Vice People", still at 33 Service-street, Coburg.

 The Herald (Melbourne) reported on the 22nd Jul 1930 that Dawn Manufacturing Co.
 Pty.
 Ltd. of Service Street, Coburg were at that time the sole remaining manufacturer of vices in the Southern Hemisphere.
+As an aside, that would leave Dawn as likely the sole company in Australia who would have been interested in licensing Latham's invention.
 The article goes on to state that in 1918 there were eighteen such companies, and that Dawn was the sole survivor of "the competition of overseas makers of vises".
 It also shows the first non-offset or quick release picture I have seen in advertising:

 The same article also says that Dawn was in the business of manufacturing industrial fans, lifting jacks, tyre rim tools and various other specialty tools.
 Their methods of making the vices were described as involving machine moulding from half pattern plates which were pneumatically driven, which was apparently the modern style of the times.
 The compression and vibratory motion of such a method was claimed to consolidate the moulds more easily and quickly but also "achieved a striking uniformity of texture, directly due to the firm, even pressure, which could probably be obtained in no other way".

 The article also mentions the Dawn offset vices as being the company's latest type produced - which makes sense, given that many of the earlier offset vices had a patent date of 1927 cast into them.